December 5, 2019

 To build a Web application that effortlessly serves your target audience, you have to make sure your chosen technology stack has the necessary capabilities.

 Ruby on Rails is a Web development framework based on the Ruby programming language.
-Since its introduction in 2005, it has managed to stay one of the top most popular Web frameworks: in 2019, it placed 11th in the Stack Overflow survey.
+Since its introduction in 2005, it has managed to stay a popular Web framework: in 2023, it was in the top 20 languages in the Stack Overflow survey.